amarildodossantos00/42-Cursus/README.md

 # 42-Cursus
-My study at 42
+Our study at 42 school

 Campus: 42 Luanda

-username: amdos-sa
+username: amdos-sa, pzau, cramos, ctuiango, vcatete

-coalition: Fénix-Dourada
+coalition: Fénix-Dourada, Solaris, Aégis

+This is about our projecs during the Communcore course :)